 Mayur has responsibility for ensuring the cost effective use of the CCG's prescribing budget and overseeing medicines management cross the health economy which is supported by a team of pharmacists and local GP leads.
-Mayur also leads on the development and delivery of MSK pathways.
-He qualified from Manchester University in 1983 and is a senior partner for a practice in Hayes.
+He is also the lead on the development and delivery of Musculoskeletal (MSK) pathways.
+He qualified from Manchester University in 1983 and is a senior partner at a practice in Hayes.

 Dr Sujata Chadha, GP Member

 Sujata qualified from Charing Cross and Westminister Medical School, London in 1997 and as a General Practitioner in 2005.
 She has been working in Hillingdon for the past eight years and most recently at the High street practice in Yiewsley, West Drayton .

 Sujata served as Clinical Lead in Neurology for Hillingdon CCG.
 Her other interests include women’s health as well as teaching medical students.
 As a Governing Body member, her portfolio includes Paediatrics and Community Care.
 She has two young children and enjoys the gym and travelling.